 “Yep.
 San Francisco Bay.
 I have some friends down there.”

 “I’m heading up to the high bluff overlook.
 I don’t know how heavy that backpack is, but if you want a lift for the next few miles to the trail, it’s not a problem.”

 We walked over to the van and he hoisted his pack and guitar into the van before jumping into the front seat.

 “So what made you want to hike to the Bay?”
 I asked.

 “A girl.
 It’s a long story.”
 He slowly shook his head and looked down at his lap.
 His smile faded, replaced by a far away look of sorrow.

 “I’ve got nothing but time.
 My name is Smitty.
 Let’s hear it.”

 “Kyle.”
 We shook hands and he told me a story as old as time.
 Jilted by the young woman he loved, he needed to escape and clear his head.
 He was in pain.

 “Give it time Kyle.
 Life has a way of self correcting many times.”

 “I’ve got nothing but time, Smitty.”
-The smile returned to his face.
+A pained smile flashed across his face.